Bruce Benedict: Career statistics

 In a twelve-year major league career, Benedict played in 982 games, accumulating 696 hits in 2,878 at bats for a .242 career batting average along with 18 home runs and 260 runs batted in.
 While he was a light-hitting player, he had good defensive abilities, ending his career with a .990 fielding percentage.
 A two-time All-Star, Benedict's value to the Braves was as a defensive catcher; his development enabled the Braves to find another position for Dale Murphy, who would have his greatest seasons as an outfielder and, subsequently, the Braves became National League contenders.
 He never played a position other than catcher during his entire major league career.
 The Fulton County Stadium crowd would commonly chant "BRUUUCE" whenever Benedict came up to bat at home, perhaps giving the impression that he was being booed.
 Benedict's nickname is "Eggs", as in Eggs Benedict.

 Coaching and scouting career

 Since retiring as a player, Benedict has served several positions in the New York Mets organization.
 He managed in the Mets minor-league system, then became an advance scout for the major-league team.
 He resigned his position in 2006.
 He then scouted for the St. Louis Cardinals.

 Benedict also serves as a college basketball official in the NCAA's Division I and Division II.
 He is currently an Atlanta-based scout for the Chicago White Sox and operates the Bruce Benedict Baseball Academy.

 Personal life

-His son, Griffin, played baseball at Georgia Southern University.
-After being drafted in 2009 and playing in the minor leagues for the San Diego Padres for two seasons, he accepted a role as the bullpen catcher for the major league team in 2011.
+His son, Griffin, played collegiate baseball for the Georgia Southern Eagles and was drafted in 2009.
+He played in the minor leagues for the San Diego Padres for two seasons.
+He then accepted a role as the bullpen catcher for the major league team in 2011.